-In FY2018 Ukrainian economy slightly improved, however still facing challenges related to ongoing military conflict on the East of Ukraine.
-According to the Cabinet of Ministry of Ukraine dynamics of GDP in 2017 calendar year exceeded expectations and forecasts of experts and demonstrated growth by 2.2% y-o-y.
-While in 2Q 2018 calendar year (4Q FY2018) the growth of GDP composed 3.6% y-o-y.
-According to state statistics one of the main driver of GDP growth was commodity exports growth.
-Furthermore, over the first six months of 2018 calendar year (2H FY2018) Ukrainian industrial output increased by 2.5% y-o-y, mainly growth was observed in electricity, gas supply industry and engineering.
-The Ministry of Economy expects that upward trend of industrial production growth will continue in short-term perspective.
+In FY2019 Ukrainian economy demonstrated improvement, however still facing challenges related to on-going military conflict on the East of Ukraine.
+According to the Cabinet of Ministry of Ukraine dynamics of GDP in 2018 calendar year exceeded expectations and forecasts of experts and demonstrated growth by 3.3% y-o-y.
+While in 2Q 2019 calendar year (4Q FY2019) the growth of GDP composed 4.6% y-o-y.
+According to analytics main drivers for GDP growth were resumption of growth in industry, improvement of consumer's sentiments and thus significant increase in domestic consumer demand.
+Furthermore, over the first six months of 2019 calendar year (2H FY2019) Ukrainian industrial output increased slightly by 0.5% y-o-y.

-In 2018 financial year the trade blockade with the territories which are not under control of Ukrainian authorities continued.
-The blockade was declared at the beginning of 2017 calendar year and consequently passage of all cargo traffic across the contact (demarcation) line was blocked.
-The blockade has led to shortages of anthracite coals on the warehouses of Ukrainian Thermal Power Plants as this type of coal was mined and transported from the territories, which is not under control of Ukraine.
-Though world market observed upward trends on coal prices (especially for coking coal) unfortunately, favorable situation on the coal market did not brought tangible dividends for Ukrainian coal industry as decline in domestic coal output is still observed.
-For the first 6 months of 2018 calendar year (2H FY2018) coal mining enterprises of Ukraine produced 16.5 million tonnes of ROM coal demonstrating a considerable decline by 10.5% y-o-y, including state-owned mines that produced only 2.1 million tonnes for the same period, demonstrating decrease by 8.7% y-o-y.
-The downward trend in Ukrainian coal output increased the need for import supplies.
-In the 1H 2018 calendar year (2H FY2018) Ukraine increased imports of coals by 40.7% y-o-y up to 11.0 million tonnes.
+At the beginning of 2019 calendar year business expectations of Ukrainian companies were associated with the uncertainty caused by the presidential elections.
+For the past year all the basic quotations of thermal coal declined substantially (almost twice).
+According to experts downward trend will continue in 2020.
+For the first 6 months of 2019 calendar year (2H FY2019) coal mining enterprises of Ukraine produced 15.3 million tonnes of ROM coal demonstrating a decline by 7.0% y-o-y, including state-owned mines that produced only 1.8 million tonnes for the same period, demonstrating decrease by 14.5% y-o-y.
+The decline in Ukrainian coal output enchaced the need for import supplies.
+In the 1H 2019 calendar year (2H FY2019) Ukraine imported 10.6 million tonnes of coals, slightly decreasing import supplies by 4.6% y-o-y.

 Basic consumers of thermal coal in Ukraine are thermal power plants (TPP).
-And for the first six months of 2018 calendar year (2H 2018FY) Ukrainian TPP's increased coal consumption by 19.5% y-o-y up to 13.0 million tonnes of coal.
-Thus TPP's accounted for 37.7% in electricity generation balance of Ukraine.
-Over the first half of 2018 calendar year (2H FY2018) electricity production increased by 1.9% y-o-y.
-It was announced that until November 1, 2018, it is necessary to accumulate 2.6 million tonnes of coal in TPP, with reserves almost equally divided between anthracite group and gas group by 1.0 million tonnes and 1.6 million tonnes, respectively in order to prepare for the heating season.
+For the first six months of 2019 calendar year (2H 2019FY) Ukrainian TPP's decreased coal consumption by 1.2% y-o-y down to 12.8 million tonnes of coal.
+Thus TPP's accounted for 36.8% in electricity generation balance of Ukraine.
+Over the first half of 2019 calendar year (2H FY2019) electricity production was flat y-o-y.
+According to statistics from the Ministry of Energy during preparations to the upcoming heating season coal reserves in the warehouses of TPP's in 2019 calendar year in were significantly lower than last year's.
+At the end of August 2019 warehouses were filled by 50% and in October by 80%.